play2io/localnotify/README.md

 	sound: "notify.wav",
 	action: "Unlock",
 	title: "Unlocked a New Level",
-	body: "You have blasted your way into the Carnage Kingdom!",
+	text: "You have blasted your way into the Carnage Kingdom!",
 	delay: {
 		seconds: 32,
 		minutes: 1.5,